sercrod

 Replace all data with *fetch

-If you omit :prop, Sercrod replaces the whole data object with the fetched JSON.
+If you omit the placement key, Sercrod replaces the whole data object with the fetched JSON.
 This is useful when your server already returns exactly the structure you want to render.

 Code